Blaise ketone synthesis

-Reaction Mechanism
+Reaction mechanism

 The mechanism is sampled from the proposed mechanism for organocadmium compounds, given that the mechanisms are identical to one another the proposed mechanism for the reaction is the same as the one for organocadmium compounds.

 After the oxygen forms a bond with the organozinc compound, R’ shifts to the carbonyl carbon, having chlorine act as a leaving group and removing the negative charge from zinc.
 The chlorine that left returns to form a bond with zinc, pushing the electrons back on to oxygen and thus forming the ketone.

 Variations

 Blaise-Maire reaction

 The Blaise-Maire reaction is the Blaise ketone synthesis using β-hydroxy acid chlorides to give β-hydroxyketones, which are converted into α,β-unsaturated ketones using sulfuric acid.

-Ketone Formation from Organocadmium Compounds
+Ketone formation from organocadmium compounds

 This ketone formation is an identical reaction to the Blaise ketone synthesis.
 Only instead of organozinc compounds, organocadmium compounds are used and produce higher yields.